aqipro/aqilink-docs/docs/configuration/storages/sharepoint.md

 6) The basic HTTP connection is working now.

 ## Create Content Repository in SharePoint
-The repository must be created on in SharePoint Online as well.
+The repository must be created in SharePoint Online as well.

 1) Click on icon *--> CS Admin* (*C*ontent *S*erver *Admin*istration) in the middle of the screen, besides the *Test connection* icon.
 Refer to image in step 3) of the previous section.
 2) Create the repository in SharePoint using the *Create repository* icon in the *Create* section (highlighted in `Orange` below).
 All settings in this screen can be left with their defaults.